 The herbs shown here are (from left to right):

 The types of herb planters you use are up to you.
 Just about anything will work as long as it has good drainage.
-These plants don't like soggy soil and won't live long if they are overwatered.
+Herbs don't like soggy soil and won't live long if they are overwatered.

 I prefer terra cotta pots because they are porous.
 Unglazed terra cotta allows the potting soil to dry out faster so it prevents waterlogged roots.